Python Programming Basics (2025 Guide): Syntax, Data Structures, Files & venv

 Encoding note

-Specify UTF-8 when working with text files to avoid hard-to-debug encoding issues across systems.
+Specify UTF-8 when working with text files to avoid cross-platform encoding problems.

 Errors are normal.
-Handle expected failures (missing files, invalid data) and surface useful messages.
+Good programs handle expected failures (missing files, invalid data, network timeouts) and surface helpful messages.
+Avoid bare except: unless you re-raise or log carefully.

 try: